 - We offer a Bachelor of Arts (BA), a Bachelor of Art in Social Work (BASW), and a Master of Social Work (MSW) at three campuses in Akron, Lakewood, and Wayne.

 - Our curriculum is designed to prepare students for competent and effective professional practice in social work.
 The program provides a rigorous intellectual base, an opportunity for effective skill development, and an educational perspective that views human diversity as desirable and enriching to society.

 - Social workers help people solve personal and family problems, provide services to meet social needs, and restore social and emotional functioning.

-- Employment is projected to increase by 25% from 2010-2020, according to the US Department of Labor.
+- Employment is projected to increase 16% by 2026—a rate faster than the national average.
+For positions in the health care, mental health and substance abuse subfields, the rate is even higher, according to the US Department of Labor.